ansible/ansibullbot/ISSUE_HELP.md

 ### When will your pull request be merged?

-`Approve` pull request status is ignored, `shipit` command must be used in order to approve a pull request.
+:information_source: `Approve` pull request status is ignored, `shipit` command must be used in order to approve a pull request.

 #### New Modules